jhucsf/fall2024/index.md

 ## News

+* **Sep 20** — In order to give you time to consider feedback from Assignment 1 MS2 grading (which will be released soon), we have moved the due date for [Assignment 2](assign/assign02.html) MS1 to Monday, Sept 23rd.
+Note that the due dates for MS2 and MS3 will *not* change, so you are still expected to start working on those milestones ASAP.
 * **Sep 15** — [Assignment 2](assign/assign02.html) has been updated to
   correct the image processing program command line syntax and examples (i.e., how to run the `c_imgproc` and `asm_imgproc` programs.)